 Yes!
 Every gift makes a difference.
 Your gift and others like it combine to cover a range of immediate needs and helps further the Jesuit mission of transforming lives.
 Participation from alumni, parents, faculty, staff, and students at all gift levels, no matter the amount, demonstrates endorsement by the Gonzaga community for the many exciting initiatives taking place at our great University.

 Each year Gonzaga University is rated by such organizations as U.S. News & World Report, and alumni giving percentages are noted and factored into the ranking process.
 Alumni participation is used as an indicator of alumni satisfaction in this rating and by some college guidebooks and foundations.
 Alumni who participate at any level are helping Gonzaga's standing for student recruitment, fund raising, and overall reputation.
-Last year, Gonzaga's undergraduate alumni participation rate was over 25 percent.

 High alumni participation in giving indicates to major philanthropic foundations that an institution is considered among its constituents to be a valuable investment.
 Thus foundations are more likely to fund grant requests from institutions with a high level of alumni giving.

 No. The annual dues paid to be an Alumni Association member help to fund the programs the Alumni Association supports.
 While this certainly benefits Gonzaga University, it does not address the same needs that private support does.
-Your tax-deductible gift helps with other programs at the University that need funding to allow us to continue to grow.

 Gonzaga's fiscal year runs from June 1 to May 31.
 Giving numbers and participation data are calculated and donor recognition lists are compiled based on gifts processed between those dates.